Forget everything you believe you know about cabaret and circus!

 "The show is one of the most entertaining, unbelievable things you will ever see"

-"A bold and breath-taking production that graps your heart and doesn't let go"
+"A bold and breath-taking production that graps you hard and doesn't let go"